 If you had, you’d know that is NOT the best way to cook chili!
-First you brown the meat, if you were an onion lover like me then you’d add onions during this stage… to get the most flavor.
+First, you brown the meat.
+And if you were an onion lover, then you’d add onions during this stage to get the most flavor.

 When you change the process, you change the results.

-When you cook, whether it’s chili, key lime pie, chicken noodle soup, etc., there is a necessary sequential process that is recommended to follow to get the best results.
+When you cook, whether chili, key lime pie, chicken noodle soup, etc., a necessary sequential process is recommended to get the best results.
 Typically, that process is provided with the recipe and cooking instructions.

-For instance, it would be completely illogical for a salesperson to cold call a prospect and upon hearing a voice on the other end immediately introduce themselves, and then profess to tell whoever answered the phone that they’ve been able to identify an incredible solution to a challenge they know they’ve been working to overcome, so they’d like to schedule an appointment to present them with the idea and contract immediately!
+For instance, it would be completely illogical for a salesperson to cold call a prospect and, upon hearing a voice on the other end, immediately introduce themselves and then profess that they’ve been able to identify an incredible solution to a challenge.
+Then process to ask to schedule an appointment to present them with the idea and contract immediately!

-A Logical Process
+A Logical Sales Process

-In sales, it serves as a road map or a guide to a desired result and it’s a fantastic step-by-step list of actions necessary to achieve success.
-Which means, just by following the process correctly, the probability of success greatly increases.
+In sales, it serves as a road map or a guide to a desired business result, and it’s a fantastic step-by-step list of actions necessary to achieve success.
+This means the probability of success greatly increases just by following the process correctly.
 This applies to all salespeople… the veterans and newbies alike!
-Click here to download our How Selling 7-Step Sales Process.

 The power of a logical process is extremely valuable.
 And while it can produce measurable results (and often does), it’s also a series of steps aimed to help salespeople get into action and move from one step to the next… and then all the way through the entire sales process from prospect to close.
 Again, it’s a means to an end that dramatically increases the probability of success!